punkave/zoltar/README.md

 ## About P'unk Avenue and Apostrophe

 `zoltar` was created at [P'unk Avenue](http://punkave.com) to support our work developing projects with Apostrophe, an open-source content management system built on node.js. `zoltar` isn't mandatory for Apostrophe and vice versa, but they play very well together.
 If you like `zoltar` you should definitely [check out the Apostrophe sandbox project](http://github.com/punkave/apostrophe-sandbox).

+Thanks to Danny Povolotski for contributing support for automatic proxy configuration on Macs.

 ## Support